VulnerabilityHistoryProject/vhp-writing/events/fix.md

 Our curators found that this vulnerability was fixed by this commit.

-This fix commit had:
+The commit had :notes~churn: lines changed.

   * :notes~insertions: insertions, and
   * :notes~deletions: deletions

-Thus it had a total raw churn of :notes~churn:.

 Here was the commit message.
 <blockquote>